 - License plate number(s) of the driver's vehicle(s)

 - Your contact information (mailing address and phone number)

 - Reason for wanting a re-examination of the driver (this must be specific and should include details of any personal observations)

-Sometimes, a physical or mental condition can impair a driver's ability to safely operate a motor vehicle.
-The most common of these conditions is poor vision; others include cognitive skills like memory, coordination and flexibility.
+A physical or mental condition can sometimes impair a driver's ability to operate a motor vehicle safely.
+The most common of these conditions is poor vision; others include cognitive skills like memory, coordination, and flexibility.

-In some circumstances drivers may have a restriction placed on their license.
-The types of restrictions vary, and are based on the results of the vision test, driving test, and the examiner's assessment.
-A restricted license is intended to ensure that you are driving within your abilities.
-Some of the possible license restrictions are those that:
+In some circumstances, drivers may have a restriction placed on their licenses.
+The types of restrictions vary and are based on the results of the vision test, driving test, and the examiner's assessment.
+A restricted license ensures that you are driving within your abilities.
+Some of the possible license restrictions are those which:

 - Require eyeglasses or corrective contact lenses to be worn

 - Require special mechanical devices (Special Brakes, Hand Controls, or Other Adaptive Devices)